2013 BrandZ Top 100

 BrandZ Mobile App

 Free mobile apps with all the data from the BrandZ Top 100 Most Valuable Global Brands including brand news feeds and a lot more.
 Available for iPhone, iPad and Android.
-If you already have the mobile app from 2012, you will need to download it again as this is a new version, not an update.

 Apple iPad Magazine